PramodKumarYadav/Rusty/Readme.md

 # Common Troubleshooting in UFT
 Common Troubleshooting errors and their root cause while working with UFT:

+- If you try to set an object and see that it is coming as false, it could be because there are more than one objects with the same property value.
+In that case, you may have to create another function, with another parameter that can uniqely help you identfiy that object (example: GetOracleTextFieldUsingDescAndToolTip needed to be created because in a page, there were two text fields with same description)

+- If you are debugging, you would need to add library manually (bug in UFT that doesnt load libraries using script).
+This is a common mistake that happens that we call the function without adding the library.

+- Save the function from VSCODE (autosave).
+Close opened function in UFT and reopen again to see changed values.
+UFT doesnt autorefresh with changed values.

 - Forgetting to load all function libraries before testing a action that needs function libraries.